FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 ##### Rust ❌

-- Do not exist
+- Not under development at this time

 ##### Typescript ❌

-- Do not exist
+- Not under development at this time

 #### Documentation ❌

-- Readme exists
+- Readme ✅
-- Spec does not exist
+- Spec does not exist ❌

 ---